coni2k/SS/Notes.md

 but still removehints method doesnt look good try to have better "reverse domino" cases can a square only remove one hint? cant it be responsible for more than one?

+---
+YES, one square can be responsible for 4 hints! check domino advanced case when id 1 was removed it should remove 4 hints currently it looks good but actually hints remove each other and thats why end result looks okay but actually when the first hint removed, it should not find any other hint to remove - the other ones were unrelated to the first one it just make a wide search and then find a hint to remove - check try to have the same route as in search hints ?! make this thing BETTER!

+add domino advanced to tests!
+also update GroupNumberRemoveHintBug test method!